alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 ### 2019-05 to present: Influencity

-I have recently joined [Influencity](https://www.influencity.com/) as CTO.
+I am currently working as the CTO of [Influencity](https://www.influencity.com/), a thriving company in the field of influencer marketing.
 I am leading a team of talented developers to help build the best platform for influencer marketing, using Node.js and React.